AAA Contest Board: History

-During World War I, AAA suspended the national championship and almost stopped sanctioning races as a whole.
-This time also saw the demise of the American Grand Prize and the ACA totally folded during the war.
-American manufacturers saw the absence of European racers, and the relaxed rules due to no national level sanctioning as a chance for the U.S. to catch up to the European racers who had dominated racing internationally up until that point.
-The Contest Board picked up the pieces and regularly held national championships from 1920 until the outbreak of World War II in 1941.
+During the First World War, AAA suspended the national championship and limited the number of sanctioned races as a whole.
+This period also saw the demise of the Vanderbilt Cup and the American Grand Prize, and the ACA folded during the war.
+American manufacturers saw the absence of European racers, and the relaxed rules due to no national level sanctioning, as a chance for the U.S. to catch up to the European racers who had dominated racing internationally up until that point.
+After the War, the Contest Board picked up the pieces and regularly held national championships from 1920 until the U.S. entered the Second World War in 1941.

 After World War I, the race car specifications for the national championship were mostly aligned with what the Indianapolis Motor Speedway wanted to run during its Memorial Day classic, and this still holds mostly true today.
 AAA, again, restarted the championship with the close of the war for the 1946 season and continued uninterrupted through 1955.

-After that season, AAA completely pulled out of auto racing, citing the Le Mans disaster and the death of Bill Vukovich at Indianapolis as contributing factors.
-The Indianapolis Motor Speedway and other Midwestern promoters formed a "Temporary Emergency Committee," later known as the United States Auto Club, to replace the AAA.
-At the international level, the Automobile Competition Committee of the United States replaced the AAA Contest Board as the national sporting authority per FIA.
+On July 13, 1955, Senator Richard Neuberger (D-OR) called for a bill to ban automobile racing after the Le Mans disaster and the 1955 Indianapolis 500 fatalities.
+The bill did not pass, but pressure from the Senator was enough that the AAA announced on August 3, 1955 it would disband the Contest Board and cease motorsport sanctioning.
+The Indianapolis Motor Speedway and other Midwestern promoters formed a "Temporary Emergency Committee," later known as the United States Auto Club (USAC), to replace the AAA.
+At the international level, the Automobile Competition Committee for the United States (ACCUS), formed by NASCAR, replaced the AAA Contest Board as the national sporting authority representative to the FIA.
 During the last half of the Racing Boards existence they sanctioned many forms of racing such as midgets, sprint cars, sports cars and stock cars as well as top level championship car racing.